This guide will help you quickly get started with Semly and understand how to analyze your brand’s visibility in AI answers.

 prompt activity status

 A prompt shouldn’t look like a classic SEO phrase.
-A prompt is a question or command from a user to AI that contains intent and context.
-Instead of a short phrase:
+A prompt is a question or a command from the user to AI that contains intent and context.
+Instead of a short slogan:

 it’s better to use a natural question:

 Good practice: ask yourself: “For which customer questions should my brand be recommended by AI?”
-This is the best starting point for working with prompts.
+That’s the best starting point for working with prompts.

-If you’re monitoring a lot of prompts, you can group them into topics.
+If you’re monitoring many prompts, you can group them into topics (prompt groups).
 This makes it easier to analyze brand visibility in specific areas, e.g. product categories, types of services, stages of the purchase decision, or customer segments.

-Go to the Competition section and check which brands are being compared to yours.
+Go to the Competition section and check which brands are being compared with yours.

 prompts where you both appear together